Jawschamp/fnbot-client/README.md

 # fnbot-client
-A Fortnite bot that has every single cosmetic in it's locker.
+A Fortnite bot that has every single cosmetic in its locker.

 ## Soon
 The bot will be published very soon.
 Stay tuned!